SECTION 1. The General Laws are hereby amended by inserting after chapter 175K the following chapter:–

 (2) a capital expenditures budget; and

-(3) reimbursement levels for providers consistent with subtitle B Section 20;
+(3) reimbursement levels for providers consistent with section 20;

-(1) assure that payments to such providers and facilities reflect the difference between actual and projected use and expenditures for covered services; and
+(a) assure that payments to such providers and facilities reflect the difference between actual and projected utilization and expenditures for covered services; and

-(2) protect health care providers and facilities who serve a disproportionate share of eligible participants whose expected use of covered health care services and expected health care expenditures for such services are greater than the average use and expenditure rates for eligible participants statewide.
+(b) protect health care providers and facilities who serve a disproportionate share of eligible participants whose expected utilization of covered health care services and expected health care expenditures for such services are greater than the average utilization and expenditure rates for eligible participants statewide.

-(e) The capital expenditures budget shall be used for funds needed for:
+The capital expenditures budget shall be used for funds needed for--

-(f) Payment provided under this section can be used only to pay for the capitol costs of eligible health care providers or facilities, including reasonable expenditures, as determined through budget negotiations with the Trust, for the replacement and purchase of equipment.
+Payment provided under this section can be used only to pay for the operating costs of eligible health care providers or facilities, including reasonable expenditures, as determined through budget negotiations with the Trust, for the maintenance, replacement and purchase of equipment.

 (1) provide high quality, appropriate and medically necessary health care services;